toureholder/flutter_workshop/README.md

 This repository contains a sample app that I use to give workshops geared towards beginners to Flutter.

 The commit history contains multiple ways of doing the same thing.
+Some examples are:
-For example, in one commit we manually spawn an isolate to do work in the background and in a later commit we use use Flutter's handy `compute` function to do the job.
-In one commit we manually parse and serialize json and in a later commit we do it with code generation.
+- In one commit we manually spawn an isolate to do work in the background and in a later commit we use use Flutter's handy `compute` function to do the job.
+- In one commit we manually parse and serialize json and in a later commit we do it with code generation.
+- Dependency injection is done with with InheritedWidget and then with [provider](https://github.com/rrousselGit/provider).
+- Navigation is done by creating a new route and pushing it to the Navigator then we used named routes.

 I've made an effort to squash changes into cohesive commits that each represent a teachable building block in the app.